 The Sunshine Tour Eventers Challenge Championships are set in the beautiful Sussex countryside at the All England Jumping Course, Hickstead on Sunday 15th September 2019.
 The course consists of a mix of iconic Hickstead show jumps and natural, rustic obstacles and championship classes range from 60cm to 1m.

-Riders can qualify at their local centre or Riding Club or Pony Club by being placed 1st to 6th in an Eventers Challenge type of competition from 1st November 2016 to 13th August 2017.
+The championships are restricted to amateur & novice competitors.
+Riders can qualify at their local centre or Riding Club or Pony Club by being placed 1st to 6th in an Eventers Challenge type of competition from 1st November 2018 to 31st July 2019.

 Here’s what you need to know …

-The spirit of this competition as an amateur & unaffiliated championship is very important to us as organisers, to our sponsors and to our competitors, so we request that all participants respect the spirit of restrictions not just the letter of the law.
-If you find that you are overqualified for the class that you qualified in, you can voluntarily upgrade to a higher level class.
-Horses/riders that have more than the allowed points or placings, but NONE earned in the previous 3 years (from 30th September 2017) are eligible to compete.
-If in doubt contact HQ for clarification.
+The spirit of this competition as an amateur & unaffiliated championship is very important, to our sponsors and to our competitors, so we request that all participants respect the spirit of restrictions not just the letter of the law.
+If you find that you are overqualified for the class that you qualified in, you can voluntarily upgrade to a higher-level class.
+Horses/riders that have more than the allowed points or placings, but NONE earned in the period 1st January 2016 to the date of this year’s championship are eligible to compete.
+If in doubt, contact HQ for clarification.

 • Riding, training, schooling or competing horses/ponies.

 • Buying and/or selling or breaking in horses.

 • Teaching and/or training riders (see exception below).